flipperdevices/flipperzero-firmware/README.md

 Displays customizable clock in full-screen or split-view with date and weekday.
+Customizations are saved in a configuration file and retrieved on next application start.

 ## Usage